rpivo/hetzner-kubernetes/README.md

 }
 ```

+If you want a version of this file without comments, copy the contents of the file at terraform/k3s/main.tf in this repo.

+This Terraform module has been adapted from the Kube-Hetzner project.
 [Kube-Hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner) provides a way to easily bootstrap hardware resources and k3s (a lightweight Kubernetes Provider) on Hetzner.

 For a more thorough walkthrough of this step, you should follow their documentation.
 Here is a simplified walkthrough that has worked for me.